Monday, November 14, 2016

 It is quiet here; I call this camp, middle satellite.
 There are no others around.
 The coyote in the distance is my companion.
 The fire is easy with an abundance of wood.
 Dinner is easy too and my bed is just nearby.
 The full moon provides all the light necessary for the night.

-Normally, I heat up water for coffee and have my traditional cowboy breakfast.
-Today will be different, as the Road House Cafe is just ten miles away.
-“Two eggs over easy, corn beef hash, hash browns, sourdough toast, and coffee,” rolls offs automatically.
+“Two eggs over easy, corn beef hash, hash browns, sourdough toast, and coffee,” rolls off automatically.
 Actually, I’ve thought about this order for the last 10 miles.
 The waitress records my order and the coffee is perfect.

 Years ago, there was a local customer, who talked constantly.
 We called him Gabby Hayes.
 You did not want to sit next to him as he could easily talk the paint off a wall.
 There are hunters having breakfast too and they are discussing plans.
 They are hunting elk.
 I like Ash Fork and breakfast is delicious.
 My plan today is to camp at El Morro National Monument in New Mexico.